18. Beamforming & DOA¶

 In this chapter we cover the concepts of beamforming, direction-of-arrival (DOA), and phased arrays in general.
-Techniques such as Capon and MUSIC are discussed, using Python simulation examples.
-We cover beamforming vs. DOA, and go through the two different types of phased arrays (Passive electronically scanned array or PESA and Active electronically scanned array or AESA).
+We compare the different types and geometries of arrays, and how element spacing plays a vital role.
+Techniques such as MVDR/Capon and MUSIC are introduced and demonstrated using Python simulation examples.

 Phased arrays can be broken down into three types:

-1. Passive electronically scanned array (PESA), a.k.a. analog or traditional phased arrays, where analog phase shifters are used to steer the beam.
+1. Analog, a.k.a. passive electronically scanned array (PESA) or traditional phased arrays, where analog phase shifters are used to steer the beam.
 On the receive side, all elements are summed after phase shifting (and optionally, adjustable gain) and turned into a signal channel which is downconverted and received.
 On the transmit side the inverse takes place; a single digital signal is outputted from the digital side, and on the analog side phase shifters and gain stages are used to produce the output going to each antenna.
 These digital phase shifters will have a limited number of bits of resolution, and control latency.

-2. Active electronically scanned array (AESA), a.k.a. fully digital arrays, where every single element has its own RF front end, and the beamforming is done entirely in the digital domain.
+2. Digital, a.k.a. active electronically scanned array (AESA), where every single element has its own RF front end, and the beamforming is done entirely in the digital domain.
 This is the most expensive approach, as RF components are expensive, but it provides much more flexibility and speed than PESAs.
 Digital arrays are popular with SDRs, although the number of receive or transmit channels of the SDR limits the number of elements in your array.

-3. Hybrid array, which consists of subarrays that individually resemble PESAs, where each subarray has its own RF front end just like with AESAs.
+3. Hybrid, where the array consists of many subarrays that individually resemble analog arrays, where each subarray has its own RF front-end just like with digital arrays.
 This is the most common approach for modern phased arrays, as it provides the best of both worlds.

-An example of each of the types is shown below.
+A real-world example of each type is shown below:

 Example of phased arrays including Passive electronically scanned array (PESA), Active electronically scanned array (AESA), Hybrid array, showing Raytheon's MIM-104 Patriot Radar, ELM-2084 Israeli Multi-Mission Radar, Starlink User Terminal, aka Dishy